angelinemarcelle/SideProjects/README.md

    The game ends when all the boards contain three X in a row, column, or diagonal, at which point the player to have made the last move loses the game.

 3. n-Queen
    N-Queen game is inspired by the Eight Queens Puzzle.
-It played on a user's determined size of board.
-The user has to make sure so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.
+It played on a size of board that users are free to determine.
+The user has to make sure that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.
    First, the user will be asked to supply the value for n.
-An empty board will be shown.
-   Next the user will enter the positions of the n queens.
-A board with the n Queens will be shown.
+Next, the user will enter the positions of the n queens.
    SUCCESS will be shown if no queens are attacking each other.
 FAIL if there are queens attacking each other.

 4. Connect Four
    Connect four is a connection game in which two players take turns dropping discs into a (6 x 7) board, i.e., 6 rows x 7 columns.
    The pieces fall straight down, occupying the lowest available space within the column.
    The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.

+Happy playing!